alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 - You can also **designate an aggregator Region** and link some or all Regions to that aggregator Region to give you a centralized view of all your findings across all your accounts and all your linked Regions
   ![region-aggregation](security-hub-region-aggregation.png){:class="border"}

-Interesting article in AWS Security Blog: [Best practices for cross-Region aggregation of security findings](https://aws.amazon.com/blogs/security/best-practices-for-cross-region-aggregation-of-security-findings/){:target="_blank"}.
+Interesting article in AWS Security Blog: [Best practices for cross-region aggregation of security findings](https://aws.amazon.com/blogs/security/best-practices-for-cross-region-aggregation-of-security-findings/){:target="_blank"}.
 Best practices mentioned:

 - Enable cross-Region aggregation
 - Consolidating downstream SIEM and ticketing integrations